 First priority (Eb-1)

-This visa provides an opportunity for applicants to achieve academic progress and advanced training.
+The Eb-1 visa provides an opportunity for applicants to achieve academic progress and advanced training.
 Holders of this visa can apply for US citizenship after a specified period.
-In the “Information on how to apply for US EB1 Visa?” article you can find out more about the requirements for obtaining this visa.

 Second priority (Eb-2)

-Having this type of employment-based immigrant visa means being allowed to work in the United States permanently.
-Requirements, Processing Time, Priority Date, and other detail of this visa have been explained in another article.
+Having this type of employment-based immigrant visa (Eb-2 visa) means being allowed to work in the United States permanently.

 Third priority (Eb-3, EW-3)

-To get this visa, the applicant must have an occupation offer and meet the requirements needed for the occupation.
-The “USA EB3 Visa for Skilled Workers & Professionals” blog explains all you need to know about this visa which you can find in the left sidebar.
+To get Eb-3 visa, the applicant must have an occupation offer and meet the requirements needed for the occupation.

 Fourth priority (Eb-4)

-This visa is issued to a wide range of workers in different fields.
+The Eb-4 visa is issued to a wide range of workers in different fields.
 If they can find a permanent job position that is appropriate to their expertise, they can attain this visa.
-Information on Requirements, Processing time, and other details of this visa has been discussed.

-For more information on the EB5 visa, visit the “US Investment Visa: Requirements, Processing Time, Cost & more” article which is accessible on the left sidebar.
+For more information on the EB5 visa, visit the “US Investment Visa: Requirements, Processing Time, Cost & more” article.

 US Permanent Residence By Green Card Lottery: